conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 **"Discover a movie."**

 ### User Context

 The user is browsing the platform, hoping to find a movie they’ll enjoy.

 ### User Need

-> *"I need to find a movie that matches my interests and schedule."*
+> *"I need to 'find a movie that matches my interests and schedule'."*

 ---